systemd/systemd/docs/WRITING_RESOLVER_CLIENTS.md

 The example specifies a network interface index of "0", i.e. does not specify any at all, so that the request may be done on any.
 Note that the interface index is primarily relevant for LLMNR and MulticastDNS lookups, which distinguish different scopes for each network interface index.

 This examples makes no use of either the input flags parameter, nor the output flags parameter.
-See the _ResolveRecord()_ example below for information how to make use of the _SD_RESOLVED_AUTHENTICATED_ bit in the returned flags paramter.
+See the _ResolveRecord()_ example below for information how to make use of the _SD_RESOLVED_AUTHENTICATED_ bit in the returned flags parameter.

 ```
 #include <arpa/inet.h>